Healthy Homes Assessment Paparangi

 • Does the house has enough ventilation, including extractor fans?

-The repercussions of not having the Healthy Home in accordance with The Residential Tenancies Act and consequently being in the wrong of an ruling on tenancy solutions ruling can be significant for property managers and landlords.
-For professional advice, call today and book your rental properties house evaluation.
+The consequences of not having the Healthy Home with regard to lawful Residential Tenancies Act and consequently falling on the wrong side of a tenant services ruling can be extremely costly for property managers and landlords.
+For professional advice get in touch now and schedule your rental property home evaluation.

 home assessments for rental properties